nrpatten/node-altcoin/README.md

 node-altcoin is a altcoin client for Node.js.
 It is a fork of the excellent Kapitalize Bitcoin Client (now removed from GitHub) intended for use with most altcoins.
 The purpose of this repository is:

 * Provide a one-stop resource for the Node.js developer to get started with altcoin integration.
-* Promote Node.js development of cannacoin web apps.
+* Promote Node.js development of altcoin web apps.
 * Identify and address any incompatibilities with the altcoins and Bitcoin APIs that exist now and/or in the future.

 ## Dependencies